Advancing compassionate, comprehensive care of children with life-limiting conditions.

 Caring for the Caregivers

 The Children's Palliative Care Coalition of Michigan has hosted a statewide conference every November for the last 5 years.
-With the unfortunate circumstances we all find ourselves in these days due to Covid-19, we are not be able to put on a large group meeting in East Lansing this year.
-In its place, we are hosting a 4-part series of interactive webinars centered on the theme Caring for the Caregivers.
-The Webinar series began in *September, and will be held once each month for the remainder of 2020.
+With the unfortunate circumstances we all find ourselves in these days due to Covid-19, we were not able to put on a large group meeting in East Lansing this year.
+In its place we put on a 4-part series of interactive webinars centered on the theme Caring for the Caregivers.

 Dying in Your Mother's Arms

 We're pleased to bring you this New York Times award winning documentary, "Dying in Your Mother's Arms".
 If losing a child to an illness is one of the worst things that can happen to a family, Dr. Nadia Tremonti, a palliative care physician in Detroit and CPCC Board Member, has made it her mission to make it better.
 It’s not easy.
 But she works to ensure that terminally ill children receive quality end-of-life care.
 Palliative care is sometimes misunderstood to shorten life expectancy, but it’s a method that increases quality of life, improves symptom burden and decreases medical costs.
 We follow Dr. Tremonti in the short documentary above as she works to make death less medical and more human.
 In the process she asks a critical question: When a child is terminally ill, how can we make the end of life a better one?